kowith337/PersonalFilterListCollection/docs/dns66.md

 - - - - - - - - - -

 ### Note
+- (\*) Some entry will be use **Second IP** column, such as...
+  - *IPv6 address* if specific DNS service provide only one IPv4 address
+  - *TLS address* if specific DNS service provide only one IP address, but have DNS-over-TLS supported
 - DNS-over-TLS (DoT) commonly use port 853, and use port 443 for alternative.
 - Configuration for personalDNSFilter
   - To adding DoT entry, you can enter with these format below